 Prepared by: Dr. Fauziah binti Zainal Abidin

-Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder characterised by impairments in communication, behaviour, and social function.
-This impairment begins at childhood and have varying levels of severity.
+Autism Spectrum Disorder (ASD) is a neurodevelopmental disorder related to brain development, characterised by impairments in communication, behaviour, and social interaction.
+ASD begins in childhood with symptoms varying widely in severity.

 An autistic child will have difficulties in three main areas:

-NASOM (National Autism Society of Malaysia) reported there has been a 30% increase in the organisation’s intake of individuals with autism over a period of three years (Cheong, 2009).
+NASOM (National Autism Society of Malaysia) reported that there has been a 30% increase in the organisation’s intake of individuals with autism over three years (Cheong, 2009).

 Any child who has not developed any speech by the age of two, exhibits odd behaviour, and has poor interaction with other people should be assessed properly.